MrDamiAde/MrDamiAde/README.md

 ## Objective

-My journey in the Just IT, IT Technician bootcamp has sparked a passion for troubleshooting and cloud networking.
+My journey in the Just IT, IT Technician, bootcamp has sparked a passion for troubleshooting and cloud networking.
 I am now eager to transition into the field as a First Line Support Engineer, where I can apply my skills and continue to grow in IT support

 ## Skills